elad/openbsd-apu2/README.md

 This is a writeup on getting OpenBSD running on PC Engines APU2.

+Note: Some of the steps require downloading software.
+Whenever possible, verify checksums of such software or better yet, download it from a well-known repository.
+Remember [Reflections on Trusting Trust](https://www.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf)!

 ## Hardware

 | Component  | Source | Link  | Price  |